Herodes Atticus: Life

 Herodes Atticus was born in Marathon, Greece, and spent his childhood years between Greece and Italy.
 According to Juvenal he received an education in rhetoric and philosophy from many of the best teachers from both Greek and Roman culture.
 Throughout his life, however, Herodes Atticus remained entirely Greek in his cultural outlook.

-He was a student of Favorinus, and inherited Favorinus' library.
+He was a student of Favorinus and inherited Favorinus' library.
 Like Favorinus, he was a harsh critic of Stoicism.

 these disciplines of the cult of the unemotional, who want to be considered calm, brave, and steadfast because they show neither desire nor grief, neither anger nor pleasure, cut out the more active emotions of the spirit and grow old in a torpor, a sluggish, enervated life.

 In 125, Emperor Hadrian appointed him prefect of the free cities in the Roman province of Asia.
 He later returned to Athens, where he became famous as a teacher.
-In the year 140, Herodes Atticus was elected and served as an Archon of Athens.
-Later that same year, the Emperor Antoninus Pius invited him to Rome from Athens to educate his two adopted sons, the future Emperors Marcus Aurelius and Lucius Verus.
+In the year 126-127, Herodes Atticus was elected and served as an Archon of Athens.
+Later in 140, the Emperor Antoninus Pius invited him to Rome from Athens to educate his two adopted sons, the future Emperors Marcus Aurelius and Lucius Verus.
 Sometime after, he was betrothed to Appia Annia Regilla, a wealthy aristocrat, who was related to the wife of Antoninus Pius, Faustina the Elder.
 When Regilla and Herodes Atticus married, she was 14 years old and he was 40.
-As Herodes Atticus was in favor with the Emperor, as a mark of his friendship Antoninus Pius appointed him Consul in 143.
+As a mark of his friendship, Antoninus Pius appointed Herodes Atticus consul in 143.

-Herodes Atticus and Regilla controlled a large tract around the Third Mile of the Appian Way outside Rome, which was known as the "Triopio" (from Triopas, King of Thessaly).
+Herodes Atticus and Regilla controlled a large tract around the third mile of the Appian Way outside Rome, which was known as the "Triopio" (from Triopas, King of Thessaly).
 For his remaining years he travelled between Greece and Italy.

 Some time after his consulship, he returned to Greece permanently with his wife and their children.

 In 160, the year that her brother was consul, Regilla, while eight months pregnant, was brutally kicked in the abdomen by a freedman of Herodes Atticus named Alcimedon.
 This caused her to go into premature labor, killing her.
-Consul Appius Annius Atilius Bradua brought charges against his brother-in-law in Rome, alleging that Herodes Atticus had had ordered her beaten to death; the emperor Marcus Aurelius exonerated his old tutor of his wife's murder.
+Consul Appius Annius Atilius Bradua brought charges against his brother-in-law in Rome, alleging that Herodes Atticus had ordered her beaten to death; the emperor Marcus Aurelius exonerated his old tutor of his wife's murder.

 Herodes Atticus was the teacher of three notable students: Achilles, Memnon and Polydeuces (Polydeukes).
 "The aged Herodes Atticus in a public paroxysm of despair at the death of his perhaps eromenos Polydeukes, commissioned games, inscriptions and sculptures on a lavish scale and then died, inconsolable, shortly afterwards."
+He also taught many orators and philosophers such as Aristocles of Pergamon.

 Herodes Atticus had a distinguished reputation for his literary work, most of which is now lost, and was a philanthropist and patron of public works.
-He funded a number of building projects, including:
+He funded more building projects in Roman Greece than anyone aside from the Roman emperors, including: